PsiBorg

 In IoT applications, the Sub 1-GHz wireless network technology is used more than 2.4 GHz wireless because of its outstanding advantages in reliable remote transmission, low energy consumption, and good anti-interference.

 Sigfox is a commonly used connectivity network for IoT communication.
 It is a narrowband (or ultra-narrowband) technology.
-It uses a standard radio transmission method called binary phase-shift keying (BPSK), and it takes very narrow chunks of spectrum and changes the phase of the carrier radio wave to encode the data.
+It uses a standard radio transmission method called binary phase-shift keying (BPSK).
+Also takes very narrow chunks of spectrum and changes the phase of the carrier radio wave to encode the data.
 This allows the receiver to only listen in a tiny slice of the spectrum, which mitigates the effect of noise.
 It requires an inexpensive endpoint radio and a more sophisticated base station to manage the network.

 ZigBee-based networks are characterized by low power consumption, low throughputs (up to 250 kbps), and a connectivity range of 100 meters between nodes.
 Typical applications include sensor networks, personal networks (WPAN), home automation, alarm systems, and monitoring systems.

-Apart from using WiFi for Hardware Server communication, Other cellular technologies used are
+Apart from using WiFi for Hardware Server communication, other cellular technologies used are

 6. LTE CAT M1